rudraxix/IdeaForge1.0-LumiNET/README.md

 ## Features
 - **Page Simplification**: Adjusts font size, contrast, and simplifies webpage elements for better readability.
-- **Voice-Enabled Control**: Navigate web pages using voice commands.
+- **Voice-Enabled Control**: Navigate web pages using voice commands such as scrolling, navigating to the top or bottom, and starting/stopping narration.
 - **Visual Narration**: Provides text-to-speech narration for images and text content.

 ## Getting Started